New Office Opens in Monterey

 Low vs. High Sexual Desire

-I frequently help couples reconnect with one another after a significant decline in sexual desire, activity and intimacy.
+I frequently help couples reconnect with one another after a significant decline in desire, activity and intimacy.
 The length and severity of this decline affects both partners differently and contributes to an overall lessening of relationship quality.

 In every sexual and emotional relationship, there is a High-Desire Partner (HDP) and a Low-Desire Partner (LDP).
 When the disparity between low and high desire becomes substantial, couples tend to withdraw from one another.
 Conflicts, dissatisfaction and frustration often follow.